MNSGC-Ballooning/OPC-Library/README.txt

 update, the R1 can only run on the primary SPI bus.
 The Alphasense R1 has 16 data points.

-The HPMA115S0-004 runs the read data function with the log update function, and can record new data every 1 seconds.
+The Honeywell HPMA115S0-004 runs the read data function with the log update function, and can record new data every 1 seconds.
 The HPM serial is 9600 baud.
 The HPM has 4 data points.